-Office Hours - The Business Office is open Monday - Friday, 8:30 a.m. - 4:30 p.m.
-Closed for holidays.
+Office Hours - The business office is open Monday - Friday, 8:30 AM - 4:30 PM.
+The office is closed for holidays.
 Appointments may be arranged by calling 607.442.4878.

-Payroll Checks - Student workers are paid on the 15th and 30th of each month.
-Paychecks may be picked up in the Business Office on paydays.
+Payroll Checks - Student workers are paid on the fifteenth and thirtieth of each month.

 Student Payroll Deductions - Student workers may request that their pay be applied directly to their student account.
-A Payroll Deduction Form can be completed by the student and processed by Human Resources.
+A Payroll Deduction Form can be completed by the student and processed by human resources.
 In the event a student has not made satisfactory payments on their account, Davis College reserves the right to apply a student's payroll to any unpaid balance regardless of whether the form has been completed.

-Tax Documents - W-2s and tax form 1098-T will be available to the students by January 31st for the prior calendar year transactions.
+Tax Documents - W-2s and tax form 1098-T will be available to the students by January 31 for the prior calendar year transactions.
 If you were employed by Davis College during the previous calendar year, W-2s will be mailed to the most recent permanent address on file.
 Any additional requested copies of your W-2 will cost \$10.
 If you were a student at Davis College during the last calendar year, 1098-T forms will be mailed to the most recent permanent address on file.
 Additional copies are available on the student's ECSI account.
-Forms are filed based on the permanent address on file with the College.
+Forms are filed based on the permanent address on file with Davis College.